-- If the Overflow time expires, and the overflow destination is unavailable: - a) If the CO line call arrives through the ELCOT, LCOT or T1 (LCOT/GCOT) card: (1) If the call was once in a queue and an outgoing message (OGM) was sent to it, or the call reached an incoming call distribution group by using the DISA feature (→ 1.4.7 DISA (Direct Inward System Access)): The line is disconnected.
-(2) In all other one and an outgoing incompared and the Outgother times a structure apprint.

-(2) In all other cases: Redirection is ignored and the Overflow timer activates again.

-b) If the call arrives through another card: Redirection is ignored and the Overflow timer activates again.
+- If the Overflow time expires, and the overflow destination is unavailable: - a) If the CO line call arrives through the ELCOT, LCOT or T1 (LCOT/GCOT) card: - (1) If the call was once in a queue and an outgoing message (OGM) was sent to it, or the call reached an incoming call distribution group by using the DISA feature (\rightarrow 1.4.7 DISA (Direct Inward System Access)): The line is disconnected. - (2) In all other cases: Redirection is ignored and the Overflow timer activates again. - b) If the call arrives through another card: Redirection is ignored and the Overflow timer activates again.